 Iron Man doesn’t eat tea and crumpets on the weekends.
-He’s blasting otherworldy invaders that threaten the safety of humanity.
-But these otherwordly invaders aren’t complacent to his offensive attacks, and will fight back with greater force.
+He’s blasting otherworldly invaders that threaten the safety of humanity.
+But these otherworldly invaders aren’t complacent to his offensive attacks, and will fight back with greater force.
 So, the Iran Man suit will need an abrasion resistant paint.
 And as advised above, Tony Stark will want to use a urethane paint due to its abrasion tolerant nature.
 Urethane paints can take a punch, resist fork lift turns, nails protruding from skids, and falling drums that contain heavy elements.
 Additionally, urethane has good chemical resistance for the industrial environments.
 So when those oil spills occur, or when those otherworldly invaders spit folic acid in your general direction, a urethane coating will provide the best resistance.

 High Temperature Industrial Paints: